TheM1ddleM1n/github-battleships/README.md

 - Strategic patterns may be detected - mix up your strategy!
 - `Only Owner is allowed to have no cooldown (so he can test some new updates) :D`
 - Track your stats! (on the all time or game leaderboard!)
+- MOST IMPORTANTLY DO NOT CHEAT!! or this game will become a failure lol

 ---